-Who is this Fanfare Ciocărlia that I've described as peak music and which you've otherwise likely never heard of?
-Well, they're a bunch of former subsistence farmers from Romania – former Gypsy subsistence farmers from Romania to be precise – who while having been together under the Fanfare Ciocărlia moniker since 1996 actually harken back much further, what with their craft having been learned as children while listening to their fathers and uncles in the backyards of their secluded village of Zece Prajini, those fathers and uncles having done the same with their elders a generation earlier, a process that has repeated itself over the decades (if not the centuries) and which in turn allowed for the inhabitants of Zece Prajini to earn the well-deserved reputation of being the most revered wedding musicians in the land.
+Who is this Fanfare Ciocărlia that you've likely never heard of, and who are these musicians you'll interspersed on FF2F posts?
+Well, they're a bunch of former subsistence farmers who "formed" back in 1996 but who harken back further, their craft having been learned as children while listening to their fathers and uncles in the backyards of their secluded village – those fathers and uncles having done the same with their elders a generation earlier, a process that has repeated itself over the decades (if not the centuries) and which in turn allowed for the musicians of Zece Prajini to earn the well-deserved reputation of being the most revered wedding musicians in the land.

-That of course sounds like a nice make-believe story you'll see in a quaint little movie with subtitles, but Fanfare Ciocărlia are in fact as real as it gets, and you can read more about Fanfare Ciocărlia's origins in the first post of mine in which they appeared, a post that touches on the fact that their small Romanian village of Zece Prajini, their way of life, and their music, was terminally threatened upon the collapse of the Soviet Union.
-A tragedy that would have been, because although vitrines themselves ultimately amount to nothing, Fanfare Ciocărlia's does nonetheless include such things as having played for a Nobel Peace Prize concert (representing Eastern Europe, mentioned in this post) and having been commissioned by Sacha Baron Cohen to put together a version of Born to Be Wild for a movie of his (which can be heard via this retrospective post).
-Moreover, their albums also seem to have an unshakeable habit of being recognized with all sorts of awards, including their most recent, Onwards to Mars!
+The aforementioned is no mere make-believe story pulled from a quaint foreign film with subtitles, because Fanfare Ciocărlia are in fact as real as it gets, and you can read more about their origins by starting with the first FF2F post in which they appeared, a post that touches on the fact that their small Romanian village of Zece Prajini, their way of life, and their music, was terminally threatened upon the collapse of the Soviet Union.
+But not only did they survive, but they've since proceeded to play for a Nobel Peace Prize concert (representing Eastern Europe, mentioned in this post), have been commissioned by Sacha Baron Cohen to put together a version of Born to Be Wild for a movie of his (which can be heard via this retrospective post), and much, much more.
+In fact, their albums seem to have an uncanny habit of being recognised with all sorts of awards, including their most recent, Onwards to Mars!

-Anyway, while you can find much more about Fanfare Ciocărlia via their website, Facebook page, Twitter page, Bands in Town page and Songkick page, to go along with the several posts I've already written in which they've appeared (you can see From Filmers to Farmers' tag for an overview of those), I'm happy to say that you can also expect to see Fanfare Ciocărlia making repeated appearances as this blog meanders through its array of topics, topics peppered with a bona fide helping of apocaloptamism.
+While you can find much more about these monsters of brass and their incomporably powerful and lightning speed music – that simultaneously overflows with joy and humour – via their website as well as the several FF2F posts in which they've already appeared (you can see FF2F's Fanfare Ciocărlia tag for an overview of those), you might be happy to hear that you can also expect to see Fanfare Ciocărlia making repeated appearances as this blog meanders through its array of topics.